vesoft-inc/nebula-importer/README.md

 > The quickest way to deploy Nebula Graph is using [Docker Compose](https://github.com/vesoft-inc/nebula-docker-compose).

+## **CAUTION**: Choose the correct branch

+The rpc protocols (i.e., thrift) in Nebula Graph 1.x and v2 are incompatible.

+Nebula Importer v1 branch can only connect to Nebula Graph 1.x.
+Nebula Importer master and v2 branch can only connect to Nebula Graph 2.x.

+> Do not mismatch.

 ## How to use

 After configuring the YAML file and preparing the CSV files to be imported, you can use this tool to batch write data to Nebula Graph.